Quick and Easy One Pot Beef Stroganoff

 - ¼ cup chopped fresh parsley

-- Melt butter and heat oil in a large skillet or dutch oven over medium heat.
-Add mushrooms and onion, and cook, stirring occasionally, until mushrooms are golden brown and onions are translucent approx 3-5 min, then season with salt and pepper, to taste.
+- Melt butter and heat oil in a large skillet or dutch oven over medium heat to medium high heat.
+Add mushrooms and onion, and cook, stirring occasionally, until mushrooms are golden brown and onions are translucent approx 5-7 min, then season with salt and pepper, to taste.

-- Add ground beef and sauté until cooked through and browned, making sure to break up the ground beef into crumbles with your wooden spoon.
-Add the garlic and thyme to the pot and cook just another minute until fragrant.
+- Add ground beef and sauté until cooked through and browned (approx 5 min), making sure to break up the ground beef into crumbles with your wooden spoon. (no need to drain off grease unless its more than 2 tablespoons) Add the garlic and thyme to the pot and cook just another minute until fragrant.

 - Sprinkle over and whisk in flour for about 1 minute to cook off the raw flour taste